FlowFuse/website/src/handbook/peopleops/hiring.md

 ### Final Pay

 Final pay consists of the statutory minimal payment dictated by our payroll provider Deel, and an optional extra severance package.
 Such a package might be dependent on on business requirements, standing of the employee, among other factors.

-## Share options vested

-We will confirm the number of vested share options and provide information on how to exercise them, if applicable.

 ## Business expense